codemer/dedup/README.md

 the duplicates with hard links.

 Limitations:
+- Does not support running across multiple devices.
-- Do not run across multiple file systems.
-Does not detect and will cause file loss.
+- Do not run as root.
 - Stores all data in memory, so can require a lot of RAM.
-Not persistent across runs.
+No incremental runs.
 - I would not try it on Windows without a lot of testing.